 - A Domestic Calling Plan, allowing you to make and receive PSTN calls to any number.
 Includes 3,000 minutes per user/month within the US & Canada

-- A dial-in Audio Conferencing Plan which enables external callers to join a conference call by dialing in via a phone number and punching in an access code.
+- A dial-in Audio Conferencing Plan enables external callers to join a conference call by dialing in via a phone number and punching in an access code.

 What Are the Minimum Requirements to Purchase Business Voice?